-- (1) This Order may be called the Telecommunication (Broadcasting and Cable) Services (Second) Tariff (Twelfth Amendment) Order, 2014 (5 of 2014).
-(2) This Order shall come into force from the date of its publication in the Official Gazette. - 2.
-In clause 2 of the Telecommunication (Broadcasting and Cable) Services (Second) Tariff Order, 2004 (6 of 2004) (hereinafter referred to as the principal Tariff Order),-- - (a) after sub-clause (dd), the following sub-clause shall be inserted, namely:-

-"(dda) "commercial establishment" means any premises wherein any trade, business or any work in connection with, or incidental or ancillary thereto, is carried on and includes a society registered under the Societies Registration Act, 1860 (21 of 1860), and charitable or other trust, whether registered or not, which carries on any business, trade or work in connection with, or incidental or ancillary thereto, journalistic, printing and publishing establishments, educational, healthcare or other institutions run for private gain, theatres, cinemas, restaurants, eating houses, pubs, bars, residential hotels, malls, airport lounges, clubs or other places of public amusements or entertainment";

-(b) for sub-clause (ddd) and the Explanatory note, the following sub-clause shall be substituted, namely:-----

-"(ddb) "commercial subscriber" means any person who receives broadcasting services or cable services at a place indicated by him to a cable operator or multi system operator or direct to home operator or head end in the sky operator or Internet Protocol television service provider, as the case may be, and uses such services for the benefit of his clients, customers, members or any other class or group of persons having access to his commercial establishment;"
+- 1. (1) This Order may be called the Telecommunication (Broadcasting and Cable) Services (Fourth) (Addressable Systems) Tariff (Fourth Amendment) Order, 2014 (6 of 2014). - (2) This Order shall come into force from the date of its publication in the Official Gazette. - 2.
+In clause 3 of the Telecommunication (Broadcasting and Cable) Services (Fourth) (Addressable Systems) Tariff Order, 2010 (1 of 2010) , (hereinafter referred to as the principal Tariff Order),----- - (a) after sub-clause (o), the following sub-clause (oa) shall be inserted, namely:---- - "(oa) "commercial establishment" means any premises wherein any trade, business or any work in connection with, or incidental or ancillary thereto, is carried on and includes a society registered under the Societies Registration Act, 1860 (21 of 1860), and charitable or other trust, whether registered or not, which carries on any business, trade or work in connection with, or incidental or ancillary thereto, journalistic, printing and publishing establishments, educational, healthcare or other institutions run for private gain, theatres, cinemas, restaurants, eating houses, pubs, bars, residential hotels, malls, airport lounges, clubs or other places of public amusements or entertainment;" - (b) after sub-clause (oa), so substituted, the following sub-clause (oab) shall be inserted, namely:---- - "(oab) "commercial subscriber" means any person who receives broadcasting services or cable services at a place indicated by him to a cable operator or multi system operator or direct to home operator or head end in the sky operator or Internet Protocol television service provider, as the case may be, and uses such services for the benefit of his clients, customers, members or any other class or group of persons having access to his commercial establishment;"

-(c) for sub-clause (f) and its Explanations, the following sub-clause shall be substituted, namely:-

-"(f) "Charges", with reference to----

-- (i) subscriber, means the rates (excluding taxes) payable by the subscriber to the cable operator or multi system operator, as the case may be, for cable services received by him; - (ii) cable operator, means the rates (excluding taxes) payable by the cable operator to the multi system operator or broadcaster, as the case may be, for broadcasting services or cable services received by him; - (iii) multi system operator, means the rates (excluding taxes) payable by the multi system operator to the broadcaster, for the broadcasting services received by him;" - 3.
-In clause 3 of the principal Tariff Order,----

-(a) for the sub-clauses (a), (b) and (c) and paras (A) and (B), appearing before Explanation 1, the following sub-clauses and paras shall be substituted, namely:---- prevalent before the 1st day of April, 2014 and increased by an amount not exceeding fifteen per cent, shall be the ceiling,----

-"(a) Ordinary cable subscribers to cable operators or multi system operators, as the case may be;

-- (b) cable operators to multi system operators or broadcasters, as the case may be; - (c) multi system operators to broadcasters,

-- (A) for both free to air channels and pay channels transmitted or re-transmitted by multi system operators to cable operators, and by multi system operators and cable operators to the Ordinary cable subscribers; and - (B) for bouquets of channels, consisting only of pay channels or both pay channels and free to air channels, and stand-alone channels, not forming part of any bouquet, transmitted by broadcasters to multi system operators or cable operators or both: - (b) the Explanations 1, 2 and 3 below sub-clause (c), shall be deleted; - (c) for the third proviso and its paras I and II, the following proviso shall be inserted, namely:---

-"Provided also that in the case of the commercial subscriber, for each television connection, the charges payable by the Ordinary cable subscriber under sub-clause (a), shall be the ceiling;
+- (c) for the sub-clause (z), the following sub-clause shall be substituted, namely.- - "(z) "ordinary subscriber' means any subscriber who receives broadcasting services or cable services from multi system operator or cable operator or direct to home operator or Internet Protocol television service provider or head end in the sky operator, as the case may be, and uses the same for his domestic purposes;" - (d) for the sub-clause (ze), the following sub-clause shall be substituted, namely:---- - "(ze) "subscriber" means a person who receives broadcasting services or cable services from a multi system operator or cable operator or direct to home operator or Internet Protocol television service provider or head end in the sky operator at a place indicated by him to the multi system operator or cable operator or direct to home operator or Internet Protocol television service provider or head end in the sky operator, as the case may be, without further transmitting it to any person and includes ordinary subscribers and commercial subscribers, unless specifically excluded;" - 3.
+In clause 6 of the principal Tariff Order, ----- - (a) the word 'ordinary', wherever appearing, shall be deleted; - (b) after sub-clause (4), the following sub-clause and Explanation shall be inserted, namely:----

-Provided also that if a commercial subscriber charges his customer or any person for a programme of a broadcaster shown within his premises, he shall, before he starts providing such service, enter into agreement with the broadcaster and the broadcaster may charge the commercial subscriber, for such programme, as may be agreed upon between them.
+"(5) If a commercial subscriber charges his customer or any person for a programme of a broadcaster shown within his premises, he shall, before he starts providing such service, enter into agreement with the broadcaster and the broadcaster may charge the commercial subscriber, for such programme, as may be agreed upon between them.

-Explanation: For the removal of doubt, it is clarified that any increase in the price of goods or services, being provided by the commercial subscriber during the duration of the telecast of a programme, referred to in the above proviso, shall also be treated as charge for the said programme."
+Explanation: For the removal of doubt, it is clarified that any increase in the price of goods or services, being provided by the commercial subscriber during the duration of the telecast of a programme, referred to in the subclause (5), shall also be treated as charge for the said programme."